prasanna5raut/mob-robot-mooc/README.md

 Final assignment review: If you change the goal location, the controller doesn't reach the goal state!

-This again clearly shows how many robots today are used in very specialized - in the sense that the parameters of the robot are carefully optimized for the specific goal at hand and major changes in the goal or environment would render the robot useless.
+This again clearly shows how, many robots today are used in very specialized - in the sense that the parameters of the robot are carefully optimized for the specific goal at hand and major changes in the goal or environment would render the robot useless.